 The idea was to experiment with a 'book' that changes over time.
 Technically this is possible -- though the wiki-to-PDF applications were not very sophisticated in 2006.
 New additions to the wiki and alterations would automatically become part of a new POD-print-run.
 On the other hand, working on a book is also working toward a deadline.
 And once the actual book is there, one is simply happy, and ready to continue with the next project.
 (At least, this is how it is for me).

-The Ubi-POD wiki is still online (in a now frozen state) at:
+The Ubi-POD wiki was online in a now frozen state for a number of years at:

-The description of the Ubiscribe research project is here:
+The description of the Ubiscribe research project used to be here:

-The the book is available (for sale, 17 euro) via
+The book was available (for sale, 17 euro) via

 Thanks to the Jan van Eyck Academy, Maastricht.